AudreyKrishnadasan/audreykrishnadasan/README.md

 ### Hi there 👋

 👋 Welcome to my GitHub profile!
-My name is Audrey Krishnadasan, and I'm currently a junior at the University of San Diego, majoring in Computer Science with a minor in Mathematics.
-I have a passion for computer science and am determined to make a significant impact in the tech world by contributing to and leading successful projects.
+My name is Audrey Krishnadasan, and I'm currently a senior at the University of San Diego, pursing my Bachelor's of Science in Computer Science.
+I have a passion for software engineering and am determined to make a significant impact in the tech world by contributing to and leading successful projects.

 ### Repositories